Quantum phase shift and neutrino oscillations in a stationary, weak gravitational field: Introduction

 \section{Introduction}

-In the last few years, a series of papers has been devoted to the effects of gravitation on the neutrino oscillation phases (see Refs. \cite{Ahluwalia, Fornengo, Bhattacharya, Wudka} and references therein).
-As far as we know, all the proposed derivations of the neutrino oscillation formula within the WKB approximation use the explicit determination of the timelike geodesics corresponding to freely falling particles.
-For this reason, even in the simple case of the Schwarzschild metric treated in the linear approximation, the calculations become heavy for nonradial propagations and the results remain limited to the case where the neutrinos are created outside the matter generating the gravitational field.
-Our purpose in the present paper is to provide a method based on the world-function developed by Synge \cite{Synge}, which does not require the determination of the geodesics.
-This method, which has recently proved its worth for electromagnetic signals \cite{Linet2}, can be easily applied to neutrinos and more generally to all kinds of particles, as long as we may ignore the spin contributions \cite{Piriz}.
+A lot of papers has been devoted to the effects of gravitation on the neutrino oscillations (see, e.g., Refs.~\refcite{Ahluwalia1}-\refcite{Capozziello2}).
+As far as we know, all the proposed derivations of the neutrino oscillation formula within the WKB approximation require some integrations along null or timelike geodesics.
+For this reason, even in the simple case of the Schwarzschild metric treated in the linear approximation, the calculations become heavy for non-radial propagations and the results remain limited to the case where the neutrinos are created outside the matter generating the gravitational field.
+The purpose of the present paper is to provide a new method which avoids any determination of geodesics.
+Based on Synge's world function as defined in Ref.~\refcite{Synge}, this method has shown its usefulness in the study of light rays (see Refs.~\refcite{Linet1}-\refcite{Teyssandier}) and can be applied to neutrinos and more generally to all kinds of particles, as long as the spin contributions may be ignored.\footnote{Note that the gravitational contributions to the spin precession vanish in the Schwarzschild spacetime (see, e.g., Refs.~\refcite{Piriz} and \refcite{Cardall}).}

-We begin by giving a derivation of the quantum mechanical phase valid for any particle freely propagating in a given stationary, weak gravitational field.
-We determine both the travel time and the accumulated phase between two points of space-time in the limit of the semi-classical approximation, where the particle is assumed to follow its classical path.
-Next we apply the results to the neutrino oscillation phases.
-We adopt the general assumptions of Bhattacharya {\em et al.} \cite{Bhattacharya} concerning the interference of two mass eigenstates observed at the same point of space-time.
-For applications, we consider the linear terms in $G$ of the post-Newtonian metric given by the standard Nordtvedt-Will formalism \cite{Will}.
-This kind of approximation enables us to carry out the calculations for neutrinos travelling across the gravitational field of an isolated, axisymmetric rotating body.
-We obtain explicit formulae for a homogeneous, nearly spherical rotating body, including the case of nonradial propagations.
+We begin by giving a general relation between the quantum phase of a particle freely propagating in a stationary spacetime and Synge's world function.
+Then, restricting our attention to the case of relativistic particles, we obtain the formulas yielding the travel time and the quantum accumulated phase within the framework of the weak field, linear approximation of any metric theory of gravity.
+It must be noted that our method is not suitable for the cases where multiple-path propagation effects may occur since the definition of Synge's world function requires the existence of a single geodesic path between two given points-events.